specklesystems/speckle-docs/user/rhino.md

 > This connector uses our shared Desktop UI.
 Read up on general guidelines for usage in the [Desktop UI section](/user/ui).

-Once the Desktop UI panel is open, go ahead and create a new stream (or add an existing one) to the current file.
-Once the Rhino `.3dm` file is saved, the streams associated with that file will be saved too.
+Once the Desktop UI panel is open, go ahead and create a new project (or add an existing one) to the current file.
+Once the Rhino `.3dm` file is saved, the projects associated with that file will be saved too.

 ### Sending